j1wen/UniAnimate-DiT_rsc/README.md

       └── frame_data.pkl # packaged frames
 ```

 We encourage adding large amounts of data to finetune models to get better results.
 The experimental results show that about 1000 training videos can finetune a good human image animation model.
-Some packaged details can also refer to `prepare_training_data.py` file.
+Please refer to `prepare_training_data.py` file for more details about packaged Dwpose/frames.

 ### Step 3: Train